-U.S. DEPARTMENT OF

-Office of ENERGY EFFICIENCY & RENEWABLE ENERGY

-State & Alternative Fuel Provider Fleets

-Fleet Compliance Annual Report: Model Year 2017, Fiscal Year 2018

-The U.S. Department of Energy (DOE) regulates covered state government and alternative fuel provider fleets, pursuant to the Energy Policy Act of 1992 (EPAct), as amended.

-For model year (MY) 2017, the compliance rate with this program for the more than 311 reporting fleets was 100%.
+U.S. DEPARTMENT OF Office of ENERGY EFFICIENCY & RENEWABLE ENERGY State & Alternative Fuel Provider Fleets Fleet Compliance Annual Report: Model Year 2018, Fiscal Year 2019 The U.S. Department of Energy (DOE) regulates covered state government and alternative fuel provider fleets, pursuant to the Energy Policy Act of 1992 (EPAct), as amended.
+For model year (MY) 2018, the compliance rate with this program for the more than 311 reporting fleets was 100%.
 Fleets used either Standard Compliance or Alternative Compliance reporting methods.

-Fleet Compliance at a Glance

-More than 303 fleets used Standard Compliance and exceeded their aggregate MY 2017 acquisition requirements by 15% through acquisitions of creditable vehicles, biodiesel, infrastructure, and non-road equipment.
-The eight covered fleets that used Alternative Compliance exceeded their aggregate MY 2017 petroleum use reduction requirements by 20%.
+Fleet Compliance at a Glance More than 303 fleets used Standard Compliance and exceeded their aggregate MY 2018 acquisition requirements by 28% through acquisitions of creditable vehicles, biodiesel, infrastructure, and non-road equipment.
+The eight covered fleets that used Alternative Compliance exceeded their aggregate MY 2018 petroleum use reduction requirements by 18%.

-Overall, DOE saw an increase from MY 2016 in total biodiesel fuel use but a slight decrease in fuel use credits earned; 2,084 biodiesel fuel use credits were earned in MY 2017.
+Photo from iStock #480652712 Overall, DOE saw a decrease from MY 2017 in total biodiesel fuel use as well as a slight decrease in fuel use credits earned; 1,646 biodiesel fuel use credits were earned in MY 2018.
 There was a decrease in the number of reported light-duty (LD) alternative fuel vehicles (AFVs) acquired, but an increase in the number of LD vehicles that earned partial credit.

-MY 2017 marked the fourth year that fleets complying via Standard Compliance could earn credits for the acquisition of certain non-AFV electric drive vehicles, as well as investments in alternative fuel non-road equipment, alternative fuel infrastructure, and emerging technologies.
-The data for MY 2017 suggest a continued presence of EPAct-covered state and alternative fuel provider fleets in the AFV, alternative fuel, and advanced technology vehicle markets.

-Standard Compliance Results

-Covered state and alternative fuel provider fleets operating under Standard Compliance (10 CFR Part 490, Subpart C or D) achieved compliance by acquiring AFVs and certain non-AFVs; purchasing biodiesel for use in medium- or heavy-duty (MD/HD) vehicles; investing in alternative fuel infrastructure, non-road equipment, and emerging technology; and/or applying banked credits earned previously or acquired from other covered fleets.

-In MY 2017, the more than 303 fleets that used Standard Compliance:
+MY 2018 marked the fifth year that fleets complying via Standard Compliance could earn credits for the acquisition of certain non-AFV electric drive vehicles, as well as investments in alternative fuel non-road equipment, alternative fuel infrastructure, and emerging technologies.
+The data for MY 2018 suggest a continued presence of EPAct-covered state and alternative fuel provider fleets in the AFV, alternative fuel, and advanced technology vehicle markets.
+Standard Compliance Results Covered state and alternative fuel provider fleets operating under Standard Compliance (10 CFR Part 490, Subpart C or D) achieved compliance by acquiring AFVs and certain non-AFVs; purchasing biodiesel for use in medium- or heavy-duty (MD/ HD) vehicles; investing in alternative fuel infrastructure, non-road equipment, and emerging technology; and/or applying banked credits earned previously or acquired from other covered fleets.
+In MY 2018, the fleets that used Standard Compliance:

-- Acquired 15,714 LD AFVs - Earned 591 credits for the acquisition of 1,237 creditable non-AFVs (i.e., hybrid electrics, certain plug-in hybrid electric vehicles [PHEVs], MD/HD electric vehicles, and neighborhood electric vehicles [NEVs])
+- Acquired 15,142 LD AFVs - Earned 756 credits for the acquisition of 1,616 creditable non-AFVs (i.e., hybrid electrics, certain plug-in hybrid electric vehicles [PHEVs], MD/HD Some reporting entities represent one agency or business; others represent the fleet operations of multiple entities (e.g., a state or company that reports on behalf of all of its covered state agencies or subsidiaries).
+AFVs include any dedicated or dual-fueled vehicle (i.e., any vehicle that operates solely on, or is capable of operating on, at least one alternative fuel).
+The following fuels are defined or designated as alternative fuels: methanol, denatured ethanol, and other alcohols; blends of 85% or more of alcohol with gasoline; natural gas and liquid fuels domestically produced from natural gas; liquefied petroleum gas (propane); coal-derived liquid fuels; hydrogen; electricity; fuels (other than alcohol) derived from biological materials (including pure biodiesel [B100]); and three P-series fuels.
 What Is EPAct?